AlibabaCloudDocs/arms/intl.en-US/Tracing Analysis/Quick start/Get started with Tracing Analysis.md

     span.finish();
     ```

-5. After two to three minutes, log on to the .
-[Tracing Analysis console](https://tracing-sg.console.aliyun.com/).
-View the reported Tracing data on the applications page.
+5. Wait for 2 to 3 minutes.
+Then, log on to the [Tracing Analysis console](https://tracing-sg.console.aliyun.com/) and view the trace data that has been reported on the Applications page.

-After reporting application data to the tracing analysis console, you can perform the following operations:
+After the application data is reported to Tracing Analysis, you can perform the following operations in the Tracing Analysis console:

 -   [View key application performance metrics and topology](/intl.en-US/Console guide/Application management/View key application performance metrics and topology.md)
 -   [View application details](/intl.en-US/Console guide/Application management/View application details.md)